 Any additional on lighting within the park should include a lighting design to ensure adequate light coverage and to minimise impacts on the surrounding community.
-Furthermore, the design and placement of all lighting in Putney Park is to be in accordance with all the relevant Australian Standards.
+Furthermore, the design and placement of all lighting in Putney Park is to be in accordance with all the relevant Australian Standards and consideration should be given to the use of solar lighting.